jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 [Repealed]

 ### 79 Authorised aviation security service providers
-(1) Subject to subsection (2) of this section, aviation security services at any security designated aerodrome or security designated navigation installation may be provided by—
+(1) Subject to subsection (2), aviation security services at any security designated aerodrome or security designated navigation installation may be provided by—
   (a) the Aviation Security Service; or
   (b) the operator of that aerodrome or navigation installation.
-(2) No operator of an aerodrome or navigation installation, and no person employed by any such operator to provide aviation security services, shall provide aviation security services at that aerodrome or installation, except pursuant to a current aviation document issued by the Director under section 7 of this Act.
+(2) No operator of an aerodrome or navigation installation, and no person employed by any such operator to provide aviation security services, shall provide aviation security services at that aerodrome or installation, except pursuant to a current aviation document issued by the Director under section 7.
 (3) The holder of every such document shall comply with the relevant prescribed requirements and standards.

 ### 79A Further provisions relating to Aviation Security Service
-(1) Notwithstanding sections 9 and 79 of this Act, but subject to subsection (2) of this section, the Minister may from time to time by notice in the Gazette specify that only the Aviation Security Service may be granted an aviation document to provide aviation security services at any security designated aerodrome or security designated navigation installation.
+(1) Notwithstanding sections 9 and 79, but subject to subsection (2), the Minister may from time to time by notice in the Gazette specify that only the Aviation Security Service may be granted an aviation document to provide aviation security services at any security designated aerodrome or security designated navigation installation.
 Any such notice may be amended or revoked by the Minister by notice in the Gazette.
-(2) Where any person already holds an aviation document entitling that person to provide aviation security services at a security designated aerodrome or security designated navigation installation, the Minister shall not give a notice under subsection (1) of this section in respect of that aerodrome or navigation installation without the consent of that person.
+(2) Where any person already holds an aviation document entitling that person to provide aviation security services at a security designated aerodrome or security designated navigation installation, the Minister shall not give a notice under subsection (1) in respect of that aerodrome or navigation installation without the consent of that person.
-(3) Notwithstanding anything in section 79 of this Act, the Minister may at any time, in the event of an emergency or other crisis, appoint the Aviation Security Service to provide aviation security services at any designated aerodrome or security designated navigation installation, notwithstanding that the operator of that aerodrome or navigation installation is providing aviation security services.
+(3) Notwithstanding anything in section 79, the Minister may at any time, in the event of an emergency or other crisis, appoint the Aviation Security Service to provide aviation security services at any designated aerodrome or security designated navigation installation, notwithstanding that the operator of that aerodrome or navigation installation is providing aviation security services.
-(4) Any appointment made by the Minister under subsection (3) of this section shall have effect for a period specified by the Minister, being not more than 10 days.
+(4) Any appointment made by the Minister under subsection (3) shall have effect for a period specified by the Minister, being not more than 10 days.

 ### 80 Powers, functions, and duties of Aviation Security Service
-Without limiting the powers, functions, duties, or responsibilities of the Police under this Act or any other enactment, and without limiting the generality of section 77 of this Act, the Aviation Security Service shall have the following powers, functions, and duties:
+Without limiting the powers, functions, duties, or responsibilities of the Police under this Act or any other enactment, and without limiting the generality of section 77, the Aviation Security Service shall have the following powers, functions, and duties:
   (a) to carry out—
     (i) crew, passenger, and baggage screening of all international aircraft passenger services; and (ii) the screening, reasonable searches, or seizures specified in section 77A(1) or section 77B(1):